glenwperry/glenwperry.github.io/_posts/2016-09-13-up-and-running-with-jekyll.md

 Introduction
 ------------
-Here's my first post on my new Jekyll built blog running on Windows.
-I originally intended to write a detailed post about how I got Jekyll working on Windows 10, but the truth is I barely understand how I did it.
-It was a lot of fumbling around and typing things I don't understand into the command prompt.
-I'm working out the following issues, though, and feel that I may be able to better explain the process in the future.
+I originally intended to write a detailed post about how I got Jekyll working on Windows 10.
+It was a lot of fumbling around and I don't want to think about it right now though.
+I'm working out the following issues and feel that I may be able to better explain the process in the future.

 Still Working Out
 -----------------